awsdocs/amazon-dynamodb-developer-guide/doc_source/transaction-apis.md

  A `TransactWriteItems` operation differs from a `BatchWriteItem` operation in that all the actions it contains must be completed successfully, or no changes are made at all\.
 With a `BatchWriteItem` operation, it is possible that only some of the actions in the batch succeed while the others do not\.

-You cannot target the same item with multiple operations within the same transaction\.
-For example, you cannot perform a `ConditionCheck` and also an `Update` action on the same item in the same transaction\.
+You can't target the same item with multiple operations within the same transaction\.
+For example, you can't perform a `ConditionCheck` and also an `Update` action on the same item in the same transaction\.

 You can add the following types of actions to a transaction:
 + `Put` — Initiates a `PutItem` operation to create a new item or replace an old item with a new item, conditionally or without specifying any condition\.